Voxalice/neogames/README.md

 # the games
 1. Potato Counter (fully working, not thoroughly anti-cheated)
-2. Guess the Card (soon to be working, doesn't need anti-cheat)
+2. Guess the Card (fully working, doesn't need anti-cheat)
 3. Test Your Strength (unprogrammed, currently excluded from the repo)

 # why?